kijiproject/kiji/kijiproject.github.com/_posts/userguides/rest/DEVEL/2013-01-01-rest-setup.md

 description: Setup
 ---

 KijiREST runs as part of the Kiji environment.
-A BentoBox cluster includes KijiREST meaning nothing else needs to be downloaded --  simply start the KijiREST server.
+A BentoBox cluster includes KijiREST, meaning nothing else needs to be downloaded --  simply start the KijiREST server.

 To run KijiREST on hardware independent of the HBase cluster, the KijiREST package includes the necessary Kiji libraries required to access the cluster remotely.

-## Setting up KijiREST on a local server
+### Setting up KijiREST on a local server

 To run KijiREST in a production environment, see [Setup and Run (Production)](#setup-production).

-### Download the Package

-Skip this step if running from within a Kiji BentoBox.

-The KijiREST tarball can be found on the Kiji [Downloads](http://www.kiji.org/getstarted/#Downloads) page.
-Unpacked, the KijiREST contents are:

-    $ cd ~/kiji-rest-{{site.rest_devel_version}}
-    $ ls .
+### Set up

+If you are using a BentoBox, set the environment variable `${REST}` to point to the `rest` directory within your BentoBox installation:

+    export REST=/path/to/bento/box/rest

+If you are not using a BentoBox, download the KijiREST tarball from the Kiji [Downloads](http://www.kiji.org/getstarted/#Downloads) page, untar the archive, and set `${REST}` to point to the root directory:

+    export REST=/path/to/tarball/kiji-rest-{{site.rest_devel_version}}

+Within `${REST}`, you should see the following:

 <dl>
 <dt>  bin/ </dt>